wazuh/wazuh-documentation/source/user-manual/registering/command-line-registration.rst

 Registering the Wazuh agents using the command line (CLI)
 =========================================================

-This method consists on registering the Wazuh agent manually with the Wazuh manager using ``manage_agents`` utility, extracting the registration key and inserting it in the Wazuh agent.
+This method consists on registering the Wazuh agent with the Wazuh manager using ``manage_agents`` utility by extracting the registration key from the Wazuh manager and inserting it manually in the Wazuh agent.

 .. note:: Root/Administrator user privileges are necessary to execute all the commands described below.